Which of the following is an advantage of sexual reproduction com... | Channels for Pearson+

 1

-Understand the key difference between sexual and asexual reproduction: Sexual reproduction involves the combination of genetic material from two parents, while asexual reproduction involves a single organism reproducing without the genetic input of another.
+Understand the key difference between sexual and asexual reproduction: Sexual reproduction involves the combination of genetic material from two parents, while asexual reproduction involves a single organism reproducing without the genetic input of another organism.

-Consider the implications of genetic diversity: Sexual reproduction results in offspring with a mix of genetic traits from both parents, leading to increased genetic variation within a population.
+Consider the implications of genetic diversity: Sexual reproduction results in offspring with a mix of genetic material from both parents, leading to increased genetic diversity.
+This diversity can be beneficial for the survival of a species in changing environments.

-Evaluate the benefits of genetic diversity: Increased genetic diversity can enhance a population's ability to adapt to changing environments and resist diseases, as it provides a wider range of traits that may be beneficial in different circumstances.
+Evaluate the energy expenditure: Sexual reproduction typically requires more energy due to the need for finding a mate and the processes involved in mating and fertilization, whereas asexual reproduction is generally less energy-intensive.

-Compare with asexual reproduction: Asexual reproduction produces genetically identical offspring, which can be advantageous in stable environments but may limit adaptability to new challenges.
+Assess the reproduction rate: Asexual reproduction often allows for faster reproduction since it does not require the complex processes involved in sexual reproduction, such as finding a mate and fertilization.

 Watch next